 Recognizing the signs of addiction can be difficult, especially if you’ve never witnessed or experienced them first-hand.
 It’s not always clear when alcohol or drug use has turned from recreational to habitual, and those who don’t want to admit they have a problem will use tactics that evade and undermine your concerns.

 What Should You Do If You Believe Your Friend Has An Addiction?

-Engaging in alcohol and drug use in college is incredibly commonplace, making it more difficult to identify signs of an addiction from the outside.
-Many students don’t believe, or refuse to admit, they’ve become addicted to a substance due to the pervasive drug and alcohol use and abuse on college campuses.
+Alcohol consumption and drug use are common in college environments.
+This fact can make it more difficult to identify signs of an addiction from the outside.
+In part due to the pervasive drug and alcohol use and abuse on college campuses, many students don’t believe — or refuse to admit — they’ve become addicted to a substance.
 However, if you are concerned, there are ways to determine if your friend has developed an issue.

 Ask yourself the following:

 - Does your friend drink to relieve stress or suppress issues?